 Editing is the big picture while proofreading is the mechanics of a piece of writing.

-This is a list of companies that hire contractors to proofread.
-Each company has it’s own requirements and my require you to pass a proofreading exam before you can start work.
+This is a list of companies that hire online proofreading jobs for beginners!
+Each company has it’s own requirements and may require you to pass a proofreading exam before you can start work.
 Also, these companies sometimes hire in batches, but you can usually apply at any time.
 Just be prepared that it could be several weeks or months even before you hear from them.

 Domainite hires editing/proofreading positions from home with NO experience!
 Pays weekly through Paypal.